eduqg/LifeToRemind/README.md

 **LifeToRemind** is a website for career-oriented Personal Strategic Planning.

-This repository contains the site demonstration made for the Course Completion Work 2 discipline of the University of Brasilia campus Gama (UnB - FGA).

 Enjoy **Hacktoberfest** to do four Pull Requests and win your event t-shirt! :v::tada::raised_hands:

 ## Tools and Environment